Spakicey/SeniorSem_Fraud/README.md

 # SeniorSem_Fraud
-Financial fraud detection using Logistic Regression, ANN, and Deep Learning.
+Financial fraud detection using Logistic Regression and a Deep Neural Network.
+Implemented in Jupyter using Python.